xcdl/xcdl.github.io-source/pages/work/preprocessor.md

 author: Liviu Ionescu
 ---

-## Problem
+## Challenge

-Define a template mechanism to generate source files, based on various external definitions.
+Define a preprocessing mechanism to be used in a wizard to generate source files (mainly C/C++), based on a template and various external definitions.

 ## Requirements

-* interfere as little as possible with the file language
+* interfere as little as possible with the native file source language
 * do not interfere with other tools, like Doxygen
 * be relatively simple to process
 * syntax must be as standard as possible

 ## Embed metadata inside comments

-The natural implementation of the first requirement is similar to that used by Doxygen, i.e. insert the template metadata as standard comments.
+The natural implementation of the first requirement is similar to that used by Doxygen, i.e. insert the preprocessing metadata as standard comments.

 This has two major advantages: